Before heading to the examples of employee feedback, let us understand how effective employee feedback is and its significant role in the business.

 2. Don't get away from the problem

 For example, You might have a star performer who has a high absenteeism rate.
-Situations like these are often avoided by the managers given his/her performance.
+Situations like these are often avoided by the managers, given his/her performance.
 But the underlying problem here is that it can hamper the overall discipline and morale of the other employees.

 3. Choose your words carefully

 In this way, employees will be aware of future actions to be replicated.
 Moreover, they're going to know you appreciate the effort.
-Learning how to advise and recognize is an important aspect of employee feedback.
+Learning how to advise and recognize is an essential aspect of employee feedback.

-For example, tell your star performers directly, how much you appreciate their effort and how grateful you are to have them.
+For example, tell your star performers directly how much you appreciate their effort and how grateful you are to have them.
 When you recognize employees wholeheartedly, you boost their confidence and loyalty.